Experts Agree: These 5 Steps Make Budgeting Easy

 “Owning a home comes with additional expenses and buyers who don’t have sufficient savings are most at risk,” Brewington says.
 “When you rent, the landlord should fix everything that breaks in accordance with your lease agreement.
-When you own and the dishwasher breaks, you’ll have to purchase a new one yourself.”
+When you own and the dishwasher breaks, you’ll have to fix it or purchase a new one yourself.”

 If you don’t have emergency savings, Brewington says these added expenses can be more difficult to deal with.
 Setting up a separate savings account for home maintenance and repairs can help you prepare for the occasional financial blip that owning a home entails.

 While it’s important to understand how rising interest rates affect home prices, it’s also key to know that rising interest rates actually provide more of an incentive to save, for both the upfront and long-term costs of buying.
 While banks may be charging more for loans, they could also be paying out a slightly higher interest rate on savings accounts.